balena-io-experimental/jetson-nano-alwaysai/README.md

 **This project shows an easy way of getting CUDA, cuDNN and OpenCV support in balenaOS.**

+(Note this is a restored version of this repository, originally from early 2020)

 ```
 alwaysAI provides developers with a simple and flexible way to deliver deep learning computer vision to a wide variety of edge devices.
 ```